 Depending on your local council recycling arrangements, they may be able to collect these items from you for a fee.
 Otherwise, registered waste carriers will have to collect the waste and remove them whilst adhering to the guidelines set out by the Environment Agency.

-Skip hire companies should be able to give you help and advice on the best practises for removing different types if waste.
-You can call AMA Skip Hire who has friendly, experienced staff, and they will be able to advise you on the best and most cost effective method of waste removal to fit your needs.
+Skip hire companies should be able to give you help and advice on the best practices for removing different types of waste.
+You can call AMA Skip Hire who has friendly, experienced staff, and they will be able to advise you on the best and most cost-effective method of waste removal to fit your needs.
 Contact the AMA Waste Management team on 0845 4638 437 for more information.